ppant/ppant.github.io/_posts/2025-09-10-nag_devta_parikrama_run.md

 - Promote a **healthy and disciplined lifestyle**
 - Strengthen a sense of **community participation**

-In regions like this, even a small event can have a lasting impression — especially on young minds.
+To encourage wider participation, we introduced **small prize awards across boys, girls, and other categories**, purely as a form of motivation and recognition.
+In addition, **every participant received a small token of appreciation** to help cover basic travel and food expenses — ensuring that participation remained accessible and inclusive.
+In remote regions like this, even a small event can leave a lasting impression — especially on young minds.

 ---